 Surgery should solve your pile problems.
 But with any surgical procedure, there are risks.
 These include excessive bleeding or infection.
 Others include:

 Speak to your doctor about these potential risks, side-effects, and any other concerns you may have regarding the surgical treatment of piles.

-You should call an ambulance or head straight to A&E if your symptoms change rapidly and you observe the following:
+You should call an ambulance or head straight to the Urgent Care Centre (UCC) if your symptoms change rapidly and you observe the following:

 With proper management, you should be able to resolve any flare-up of haemorrhoids as they happen.
 However, if they are causing you pain or you notice bleeding, seek medical advice from a doctor.